Ylmz42/asdfasdf/README.md

 # V. Important Notes
   * When you creating applications, at the user thing **don't use** spaces.
   * You can't change checkboxes after you upload them.
 Or can you?
+  * You can't uncheck checklist if it's already reported.
+You need to uncheck reported part first.

 # VI.
 ScreenShots
   .....